openstack/swift/doc/source/admin_guide.rst

 --------------

-On system failures, the XFS file system can sometimes truncate files it's trying to write and produce zero byte files.
+On system failures, the XFS file system can sometimes truncate files it's trying to write and produce zero-byte files.
 The object-auditor will catch these problems but in the case of a system crash it would be advisable to run an extra, less rate limited sweep to check for these specific files.
 You can run this command as follows: